 What is poaching?

-Poaching is a technique for cooking foods in barely simmering liquid.
+Poaching is a technique for cooking foods in barely simmering liquid, like in this poached nectarines recipe.
 This method for poaching pears in wine was developed in France for using up fruit that wasn’t quite ripened.
 The long slow gentle cooking breaks down the fruit slightly, making it tender and juicy, and highlights the natural sweetness of the pears.

 How do I select a perfectly ripe pear?